 Engaging with artists from Canada and abroad, the contemporary collection represents current trends in the art world while continuing to build upon and create relationships with the Gallery’s historical works.
 With a mandate to collect work made in the last 25 years, the contemporary collection is an always-evolving representation of recent art practices and offers a site for exchange, debate and contemplation.
 Our collection reflects the dynamism and diversity of art and artists, and connects to a longer history of the Gallery’s interest in following and supporting art of the day.
 This focus reaches all the way back to some of the first works to enter the collection, which were considered contemporary at their time.

-Often incorporating newly acquired works, the display of the permanent collection takes the pulse of contemporary art production in Canada and internationally.
+Often incorporating newly acquired works, the display of the national collection takes the pulse of contemporary art production in Canada and internationally.
 Exhibitions in the contemporary galleries can also feature contemporary works from the department of Indigenous art and the Scotiabank Photography Program at the National Gallery of Canada.
 Moving through some 3,000 square metres of exhibition space, and drawing from a collection of over 1,500 works, visitors experience a range of thematic, monographic, and at times chronological displays; while links and relationships are proposed between diverse works as viewers move from room to room.

 Seeking to engage with the larger social and political state of the world, contemporary artists often choose interdisciplinary modes of creation that transcend and explode traditional categories, materials and genres of art.
 For example, artists such as Chris Ofili, Bharti Kher, Elizabeth McIntosh and Joanne Tod respond to the history and materials of painting, continuing to push this medium in new directions.
 Large-scale video installations such as Christian Marclay’s The Clock and Candice Breitz’s Him+Her use and rework found footage to create new and immersive experiences, while sound-based works such as Janet Cardiff’s 40-Part Motet allow for a contemplative reinterpretation of a historical composition.